john672000/john672000/README.md

 🚀 **Software Engineer | AI Enthusiast | Full Stack Developer**

 I'm passionate about building intelligent systems and seamless user experiences.
 I specialize in **Flutter, .NET Core, Python (FastAPI), Machine Learning (BERT, NER), and React**.
-My projects often revolve around **AI-driven applications which dive into problem solving and easing of the already available ways to slove a problem**.
+My projects often revolve around **AI-driven applications which dive into problem solving and easing the way we try to implement it**.

 ---